SoniaBendre/Quiz-App/README.md

 # Quiz-App
-- Quiz App with GUI using tkinter
+- Quiz App with GUI using tkinter in Python
 - Uses Open Trivia DB API  to generate questions
 - Implements Classes and Objects